 On a hot and humid summer day, there’s nothing better than jumping into a pool to cool off and wash the summer heat away.
 The RiverWalk Resort is home to two different swimming pools and two hot tubs, so there’s lots of water to play in and enjoy.

 The lagoon swimming pool is heated and has a gentle slope from the far end in toward the center where it reaches a depth of five feet deep making it the perfect pool for the little ones to splash around.
 The upper deck pool starts inside of the resort and extends outside.
 When the sun goes down and the stars come out, the upper pool and hot tub are a great place to relax.
+Alternatively, walk or bike the short distance to North Woodstock and enjoy the cool rapids of Cascade Park.

 Need a massage after conquering your last 4,000-footer?
 Head right to Solstice North Day Spa in the lobby of the RiverWalk.
 The full-service spa will pamper you from head to toe.
 Choose from a menu of massage options from the Signature Massage to the new Chakra Balancing Massage.
 Take care of the largest organ in your body with a facial.
 It’s a great way to refresh your skin for summer.
 If your toes are looking a little weary in your flip-flops, don’t forget to get a pedicure!